Doctor X (wrestler): Pandilla Guerrera (2005–2007)

-Guerreros Tuareg
+Guerreros Tuareg (2007–2011)

-In 2007 most members of Pandilla Guerrera broke away from Los Guerreros del Infierno, wanting to break out of their shadow and move up the rankings themselves.
-Doctor X, Arkangel de la Muerte, Nitro, Skándalo, Hooligan and Loco Max formed a group originally known as Rebeldes del Desierto (rebels of the desert) and later called Los Guerreros Tuareg (Tuareg warriors).
-Despite objections from Los Guerreros del Infierno that the name was too close to theirs, Guerreros Tuareg is the name that has stuck for the group.
-Doctor X became the interim co-leader of Guerreros Tuareg along with Arkangel when Nitro suffered a serious injury in early 2009.
-Since forming Guerreros Tuareg Doctor X has not worked regularly in Arena Mexico, CMLL's main arena, something which he has expressed his unhappiness with.
-He has publicly stated that he feels passed over for wrestlers with "1/10" his talent.
-On 18 October 2009 Doctor X was one of 12 wrestlers who put his mask on the line in a 12-man Luchas de Apuestas cage match.
-He was the fifth person to escape the cage keeping his mask safe, the final saw Pólvora pin Tigre Blanco to unmask him.
-In April 2010, Doctor X began a feud with Fabián el Gitano, a feud that saw both wrestlers intentionally disqualified several times as they tore each other's masks off.
-During the 12-man steel cage match in the main event of the 2010 Infierno en el Ring Doctor X primarily targeted his rival Fabián el Gitano, but when it came down to it in the end he decided to leave the cage instead of trying to unmask Fabián.
-In the end Ángel de Oro defeated Fabián el Gitano in the Lucha de Apuesta (bet match) portion of the match instead, unmasking him.
-Dr.X took then part in a 12-man cage match on Christmas day of 2010 in Arena Neza including both CMLL and independent luchadores, winning the mask of Hermano Muerte III.
+In 2007, most members of Pandilla Guerrera broke away from Los Guerreros del Infierno, wanting to break out of their shadow and move up the rankings themselves.
+Doctor X, Arkangel de la Muerte, Nitro, Skándalo, Hooligan and Loco Max formed a group originally known as Rebeldes del Desierto ("Rebels of the Desert") and later called Los Guerreros Tuareg ("The Tuareg Warriors").
+Despite objections from Los Guerreros del Infierno that the name was too close to theirs, it stuck with the group.
+Doctor X became the interim co-leader of Guerreros Tuareg, along with Arkangel, when Nitro suffered a serious injury in early 2009.
+However, Doctor X did not work regularly in Arena México, CMLL's main arena, something which he expressed his unhappiness with, stating that he felt passed over for wrestlers with "1/10" his talent.
+On 18 October 2009, Doctor X was one of twelve wrestlers who put his mask on the line in a steel cage match, contested under Lucha de Apuestas ("bet match") rules.
+He was the fifth person to escape the cage, keeping his mask safe.

+In April 2010, Doctor X began a feud with Fabián el Gitano, which saw both wrestlers intentionally get disqualified several times as they tore each other's masks off.
+During the twelve-man Lucha de Apuestas steel cage match in the main event of Infierno en el Ring ("Inferno in the Ring") on July 19, Doctor X primarily targeted Fabián el Gitano, but in the end, decided to leave the cage instead of trying to unmask Fabián.
+In the end, Ángel de Oro defeated Fabián, who was unmasked in the process.
+Doctor X took part in another twelve-man steel cage match on Christmas day in Arena Neza, including both CMLL and independent luchadores, winning the mask of Hermano Muerte III.
 On 4 August 2011, it was reported that Doctor X had quit CMLL.

-Perros del Mal Producciones
+Perros del Mal Producciones (2011)

-On 6 August 2011, Doctor X announced that he would join independent promotion Perros del Mal Producciones under the new ring name Doctor X-Treme.
+On 5 August 2011, Doctor X announced that he would join independent promotion Perros del Mal Producciones under the new ring name Doctor X-Treme.
 He wrestled his first match for the promotion later that same day.

 Death

 On October 11, 2011, Valencia was shot in the head and killed when he tried to break up a fight while attending a religious party in Santa María Aztahuacán, Iztapalapa, Mexico City.
 He was survived by a wife and two children under the age of ten.
-On 16th July 2016, a torneo cibernetico was held in his honor.
+On 16 July 2016, a torneo cibernetico was held in his honor, which featured wrestlers trained by Arkangel de la Muerte.